Yde et Olive: Manuscript and editions

 The latter contains the only surviving complete version of the story of Yde and Olive.
 The Turin manuscript is an illuminated and beautifully decorated book that fortunately survived the fire that ravaged the library in 1904.
 The manuscript has since been restored several times, though some pages have been permanently damaged.

 In the early sixteenth century the cycle of sequels was rewritten into prose as part of Les prouesses et faictz merveilleux du noble huon de bordeaulx, which was then translated into Middle English and printed as The Boke of Duke Huon of Burdeux by John Bourchier, Lord Berners, for Francis Hastings, Earl of Huntingdon, early in the century, to be printed twice more, c.
 1570 and in 1601.
 The stories were developed into a novel-like retelling.

-The first part of Yde's story was recently translated into Modern English by Mounawar Abbouchi in Medieval Feminist Forum: A Journal of Gender and Sexuality.
+The first part of Yde's story was recently translated into Modern English by Mounawar Abbouchi in Medieval Feminist Forum.
 The translation is accompanied by a facing-page edition of the original text and is accessible online.
 The sequels have previously been edited twice, once by Max Schweigel's in 1889, and a second time in a 1977 dissertation by Barbara Anne Brewka at Vanderbilt University.